Lyrcaxis/DialogueEditor/README.md

 This asset requires C #7.2+.

+version < Unity 2018.2 : Inaccessible

-This means it's only accessible in Unity 2019+ by default, or in Unity 2018.2+ if you install the Incremental Compiler package from the package manager.
+Unity 2018.2 <= version < Unity 2019 :  Accessible using the Incremental Compiler package from the package manager.

+version >= Unity 2019 : Accessible

 **-- Usage is simple --**